 - On behalf of the Buzzard Bay Coalition, suing for more stringent limitations on the discharge of nitrogen to water bodies surrounding Cape Cod, seeking revised Total Maximum Daily Loads and an updated Water Quality Management Plan under the Clean Water Act.

-- Playing an active role in creating and establishing the Environmental Program within the The Cyrus R. Vance Center for International Justice at the New York City Bar Association.
-One of our partners founded and currently chairs this program.
+- Playing an active role in creating and establishing the Environmental Program within the Cyrus R. Vance Center for International Justice at the New York City Bar Association.
+One of our partners founded this program.

-- Through the Vance Center, the firm has represented the Rainforest Alliance regarding incentives for sustainable business practices in Latin America and the Blacksmith Institute in connection with site remediation laws and best practices in Latin America.
+- Through the Vance Center, the Firm represented the Rainforest Alliance regarding incentives for sustainable business practices in Latin America, and the Blacksmith Institute (now known as Pure Earth) in connection with site remediation laws and best practices in Latin America.

 - Representing the Natural Resources Defense Council in a lawsuit against the United States Navy resulting in the expansion of Gateway National Recreational Area.

-- Counseling Green Guerillas on issues related to soil quality and environmental insurance at urban farm.
+- Counseling Green Guerillas on issues related to soil quality and environmental insurance at an urban farm.

-- Drafting an amicus brief in a U.S. Court of Appeals supporting EPA Clean Air Act regulations on behalf of our clients, the National Parks Conservation Association, Minnesota Center for Environmental Advocacy, the Voyageurs National Park Association and Friends of the Boundary Waters Wilderness.
+- Drafting an amicus brief in a U.S. Court of Appeals case supporting EPA Clean Air Act regulations on behalf of our clients, the National Parks Conservation Association, Minnesota Center for Environmental Advocacy, the Voyageurs National Park Association, and Friends of the Boundary Waters Wilderness.

-SPR also serves as pro bono counsel on non-environmental matters to encourage our lawyers to represent individual clients who are in need of legal assistance at no cost, to advance causes we believe in, and in order to sharpen the legal skills of our newer lawyers.
-Most recently these efforts included the successful representation of a transgender client referred by Immigration Equality who sought political asylum in an immigration proceeding.
+SPR also serves as pro bono counsel on non-environmental matters and encourages our attorneys to represent individual clients who are in need of legal assistance at no cost, to advance causes we believe in, and to sharpen the legal skills of our junior lawyers.
+These efforts have included the successful representation of a transgender client referred by Immigration Equality who sought political asylum in an immigration proceeding.

-For more information about SPR’s pro bono work, contact Jeff Gracer.
+For more information about SPR’s pro bono work, please contact Jeff Gracer.